-Studies on the community structure of lizards were performed in four selected ISAs as mentioned earlier.
-The areas were selected based upon their topography and landuse pattern (refer chapter 2).
+On the completion of the inventory studies on the lizards of Gujarat state, further studies on the community structure of lizards in the selected intensive study sites (ISAs) were carried out.
+The areas were selected based upon their topography and landuse pattern.
 Various properties of the community such as diversity, dominance, evenness, ecological distribution, niche breadth and niche overlap of lizard assemblages at all the study sites was worked out using the formulae from Krebs (1999).
 The results so obtained were computed and analyzed using standard statistical software BD Pro Version 2.0 and EcoSim.